What is a credit score? Why is it important? How do you improve it?

 How do I find out my credit score?

-You can find out your credit score by making an account with Experian, Equifax or Callcredit.
-Experian charges £14.99 and Equifax charges £9.95 per month for their services.
-Callcredit has a service called Credit Compass which charges £14.95 per month.
+You can find out your credit score by making an account with Experian, Equifax or TransUnion.
+Experian charges £14.99 and Equifax charges £7.95 per month for their services.
+TransUnion charges £14.99 per month.

 They’re all quite expensive.
-The exception is Noddle, which is also administered by Callcredit, but is free to use.
+The exception is CreditKarma, which is free to use.
 Instead of charging a subscription fee, it makes money through advertisements.
-It also receives commission from providers whose products appear on its comparison service.

 The credit scores provided by these agencies give a decent indication of where you sit on the scale of credit-worthiness.
 They can’t, however, give completely accurate suggestions of products you'll be eligible for.